Corporate website of Orient Corporation

 • We recognize "climate change risks", which are influences from frequent natural disasters caused by extreme weather events and the transition to a decarbonized society.

-• As physical risks, the intensification of extreme weather events such as typhoons and floods could potentially disrupt our business operations and cause damage to the assets and infrastructure of our member merchants.
+• As physical risks, the intensification of extreme weather events such as typhoons and floods could potentially disrupt our business operations and damaged the business foundation.

-• As transition risks, inadequate response to technological innovations and innovations that promote decarbonization, policies and regulations, and changes in supply and demand for specific financial services, as well as insufficient efforts in disclosing such information, may undermine the trust of stakeholders.
+• As transition risks, tradition to circular society, innovations that promote decarbonization, inadequate response to technological innovations, policies and regulations, and changes in supply and demand for specific financial services, as well as insufficient efforts in disclosing such information, may undermine the trust of stakeholders.

 Counter measures